The Mexican gray wolf is a subspecies of the gray wolf, commonly referred to as “el lobo”.

 Defenders works directly with ranchers and tribal members to implement proven techniques to keep wolves and livestock safe.
 These include using range riders to watch over livestock, moving livestock away from wolf dens, erecting special fencing and more.

-Humans pose the greatest threat because of intolerance and misconceptions about wolves.
-The genetic diversity of the species also needs careful monitoring and improvement because inbreeding is a serious threat in the wild.
+Humans pose the greatest threat because of intolerance and misconceptions about Mexican gray wolves.
+The genetic diversity of Mexican gray wolves also needs careful monitoring and improvement because inbreeding is a serious threat in the wild.

 Endangered Species Act